johnzhang320/FrontEndPublickeyEncryption/README.md

 ## (15) (21) Call AgentTableService to validate password deeply

 ## agentTableService.validatPasswordReturnExistAgentTable
   If validation failed , this service method will throw PasswordException, Spring MVC controller catch this exception bindingResult.addError will be added exception message into BindResult.error, then go back to original signup page, the Single Page Action(SPA) will handle error.
   Using this way we do not need @HandleException, @ControllerAdivce to handle exception and redirect error to different error page

 ...

-                    try {
+    try{
           existAgentTable = agentTableService.validatPasswordReturnExistAgentTable(
                             agentTableRequestDto.getUserName(),
                             passwordPlanText);
        } catch (PasswordException ex) {
-				bindingResult.addError(new FieldError("AgentTableRequestDto", "password",
+          bindingResult.addError(new FieldError("AgentTableRequestDto", "password",ex.getMessage()));
-						ex.getMessage()));
 		return modelAndViewError;
       }
 ...

 ## (15) (16) (18) (20) check exist user and same user using repeated password by agentTableService, it does following works
 ## This is reason why we use BCryptPasswordEncoder.matches

   Verify if password length is 8 ~15 chars and then using BCryptPasswordEncoder.matches (plainText,bcryptString to validate if entered password matches saved bcrypted password to see if people entered same password for same user, if validation is passed , return exist entity to get primary key agentId, if it is invalided, handling bindingResult to ensure error message occurs in same signup webpage ...
     @Slf4j
     @Service
     public class AgentTableService {
        @Autowired
        AgentTableRepository agentTableRepository;

        @Autowired
        EncoderService encoderService;

-    public AgentTable validatPasswordReturnExistAgentTable(
+       public AgentTable validatPasswordReturnExistAgentTable(String username, String passwordPlainText)
-            String username, String passwordPlainText) throws PasswordException {
+                         throws PasswordException {

        if (passwordPlainText.length()<8 || passwordPlainText.length()>15) {
             throw new PasswordException("PasswordSize required 8 - 15 characters");
         }